alicewriteswrongs/secrets/README.md

 secrets init
 ```

 to configure the program.
-Then to list yournotes:
+Then to list your notes:

 ```
 secrets list